Preacher-Goldhand/quotes-app_devops/README.md

 4. **Post-Build Actions**:
    - On success, a message "Deployment was successful!" is displayed.
    - On failure, an error message "Deployment failed.
 Check the logs for details." is shown, helping users troubleshoot issues.

+## Links:

+Here is a link to Docker image of the application server: https://hub.docker.com/r/preachergoldhand/quotes_app

 ## License